EwanColquhoun/the-flying-scotsmen/TESTING.md

 * As an ADMIN I want to VIEW BOOKINGS so that I CAN MAKE SURE THE AIRCRAFT ARE AVAILABLE.
     - Once logged into the Admin page of the site the Admin can approve, view, amend, and cancel the bookings.

-* As an ADMIN I want to EDIT BOOKINGS so that I CAN CONTACT THE USERS IS THE CONDITIONS CHANGE.
+* As an ADMIN I want to EDIT BOOKINGS so that I CAN CONTACT THE USERS IF THE CONDITIONS CHANGE.
     - Once logged into the Admin page of the site the Admin can approve, view, amend, and cancel the bookings.

 * As an ADMIN I want to BOOK SLOTS so that THE AIRCRAFT HAVE PREPOPULATED SLOTS FOR MAINTAINANCE.